-Spend a day and night in the life of a farmer.
-From milking the goats, collecting eggs, and feeding the animals in the morning, to specially adapted programs during the day to help your class or scout group achieve their PLO or Badge requirements.
-And in the evening we'll enjoy dinner around the fire before hitting the straw, where we will sleep in the hayloft of the barn!
+Spend an evening and night in the life of a farmer, from feeding the animals at night to collecting eggs in the morning!
+In the evening we'll enjoy dinner around the fire before hitting the straw, where we will sleep in the hayloft of the barn!

 See below for standard programs for non-school and school groups.

 For out-of-school groups: Scouts, Guides, Adult Groups, etc.

 Arriving on a Friday or Saturday afternoon departing at noon the following day.

 We will show your group essential farm skills, help them gain confidence handling animals and farm implements, and show them the boundaries and expectations of the farm.